denten-books/plain-text/0-intro.md

 which material artifact disappears from individual conciousness is the also the point where it appears within the social sphere as fetish.

-Carroll and Thomas wrote their recommendations with novice users in mind.
+The architects of computer user interfaces wrote their recommendations with novice users in mind.
 The metaphor was supposed to ease the transition into a virtual world.
-But once inside, the virtual inhabitant also began to mistake metaphor for reality.
+Once inside, the virtual inhabitant also began to mistake metaphor for reality.
 The *Apple Design Guidelines* assumed that learning would happen through metaphor.
-But more than forty years of computing under the guidelines have failed to produce a learned public.
-This is evidenced by the frequent and urgent calls to digital literacy on the part of our leading intellectuals, educators, and politicians.[^ln-digitalliteracy] Instead of educating, the preference for easy figurative tropes forged a shortcut to knowledge.
+More than forty years of computing under the guidelines have failed to produce a learned public.
+This is evidenced by the frequent and urgent calls to digital literacy on the part of our leading intellectuals, educators, and politicians.[^ln-digitalliteracy] Instead of educating, the preference for easy figurative tropes created shortcuts to knowledge.
 Once established, such shortcuts continue to prevent users from literal engagement with computational realities.
 Like Tolstoy's mindless dusting, life at the keyboard passes without reflection.
 Worse yet, the trope obscures forces of capital, governance, and control cloaked behind the innocuous figure.

 Estrangement [*ostranenie*], sometimes also translated as "defamiliarization", was the formalist answer to the ossified metaphor.
 Estrangement was meant to